 Corticosteroids and immunosuppressants

 Corticosteroids sometimes together with immunosuppressants are usually effective.
 Survival depends on how severe the disease is.
 People with mild disease often survive for at least 10 years after being diagnosed.
-However, survival declines to 3 to 5 years in people with more severe disease.
+However, survival declines with more severe disease.